 Currently grants are paid for a specific claim period, e.g. monthly for monthly paid staff.
 In order to tie in with flexible furlough arrangements, from July claims will be able to be made over a shorter period, e.g. weekly.

 Both the apprenticeship levy and student loans should continue to be paid as usual.
 Grants from the Job Retention Scheme do not cover these.
 Grants cannot be used to substitute redundancy payments.
 HMRC will continue to monitor businesses after the scheme has closed.

 Detailed guidance on the calculation of pay can be found on the Government’s website.
+There is a worked example here for flexible furlough pay, and more worked examples here.
 The first step is to work out the “reference salary” for staff.
-For full or part time staff members on a salary the reference salary is their last pay prior to 19th March 2020.
+For full or part time staff members on a salary the reference salary is their last pay on or before 19th March 2020.
 For staff members whose pay varies, working out the reference salary is slightly more complex.
 If the staff member has been employed for 12 months or more, the reference salary should be calculated as the higher of:

 - the same month’s earning from the previous year; or

 - average monthly earnings for the 2019-2020 tax year